PE P 185. Social Foundations of Physical Activity

 Historical and cultural foundations and vocational, scientific, and educational data on careers in health education, physical education, and recreation.
-Restricted to: Main campus only.
+May be repeated up to 3 credits.
+Restricted to Las Cruces campus only.

 PE P 208.
 Fitness for Health and Sport